Ensenada Cruise Port Guide

 The walk from the cruise port to downtown is short, safe, and filled with interesting sights along the malecon (boardwalk)

-• Distance and duration: The walk from the port to downtown Ensenada is approximately 15-20 minutes, depending on your pace.
-The route is flat and easy to navigate, wheel chair friendly sidewalks.
+• Distance and duration: The walk from the port to downtown Ensenada is approximately 15-20 minutes.
+The route is flat and easy to navigate, wheelchair friendly sidewalks.

 • Points of interest: Along the way, you’ll pass by the Malecón, a picturesque waterfront promenade offering stunning views of the bay.
 Water fountain, one of four Ensenada Signs, ending at Mercardo Negro, walk right over roads to Papas and Beer.

-• Once on La Primera First Street, you are in downtown historic district with lights, plants, and sidewalk infrastructure, and a plethora of vendors, tacos and bars.
+• Once on La Primera First Street/Papas and Beer, you are in a ‘historic district’ with lights, plants, and sidewalk infrastructure, and a plethora of vendors, tacos and bars.

-• A straight walk five blocks, crossing stream you will see La Riviera Cultural Center and ship.
-Cross Costero to port.
+• A straight walk five blocks, toward the flagpole, crossing a stream you will see La Riviera Cultural Center and ship.
+Turn left back to port.

 5.2 Exploring Downtown